 Section 1.
 Purpose.
-The National Membership shall assemble at least once a year at such times and places as may be determined by the Board of Directors for the purposes of:
+The national membership shall assemble at least once a year at such times and places as the board of directors may determine for the purposes of:

-(a) Hearing and acting upon the reports of the President, Treasurer, the various Regional Directors, regional conferences and chapters.
+(a) Hearing and acting upon the reports of the national officers and board of directors.

-(c) Providing a job fair primarily for those Black Journalists seeking job opportunities.
+(c) Providing a job fair primarily for those journalists seeking job opportunities.

-(d) Hearing and acting on such business that may be presented by the membership.
+(d) Hearing and acting on such business that may be presented to and by the membership.

 Section 2.
 Powers.
-Full Members shall have the power to:
+The national membership shall have the power to:

-(c) To do such other things as may be necessary or appropriate for the good of the organization and its members.
+(c) Do such other things as may be necessary or appropriate for the good of the organization and its members.